Finnish Lapphund vs Field Spaniel: Complete Comparison (2026)

 Health and Lifespan Comparison

 Finnish Lapphund has a typical lifespan of 12-15 years, while Field Spaniel lives approximately 12-13 years.
 Health profiles differ significantly between these dogs.
-Finnish Lapphund is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Field Spaniel faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Finnish Lapphund is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Field Spaniel faces its own health challenges including skeletal and joint concerns, Eye Conditions, Other Concerns.
 Finnish Lapphund has 2 documented predispositions compared to 3 for Field Spaniel, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health